Ekkehard-Schulze/precision-temperature-logger/README.md

 ![Sensor before and after coating with epoxy resin](https://github.com/Ekkehard-Schulze/precision-temperature-logger/blob/main/hardware_sensor_breakout_boards/TMP117-WSON-package-Sensor-PCBs/Logger_with_Sensor.jpg)

 Logger with external sensor attached via cable.
 A further sensor is present on the main board.
-The numbered scale is cm.
+The scale is mm/cm.

 ![Sensor before and after coating with epoxy resin](https://github.com/Ekkehard-Schulze/precision-temperature-logger/blob/main/hardware_sensor_breakout_boards/TMP117_in_CyA.JPG)

 TMP117A sensor soldered to wires and coated with cyanoacrylate after years of lab use.
 This was done to minimize the size of the sensor.
 Avoid outdoor use of cyanoacrylate polymer (CyA) coated sensors; UV light deteriorates CyA.
-The scale is mm xxx.
+The scale is mm.

 ![Openlog adaption](https://github.com/Ekkehard-Schulze/precision-temperature-logger/blob/main/images/Openlog_adaption.jpg)